The Exterminator (roller coaster): Ride

 Entering the dimly-lit loading station, riders enter the four passenger rat-themed cars and are secured with a seatbelt and an overhead lap bar.
-The car is dispatched and passes by a large exhaust fan.
-Continuing straight down a dark hallway, an animatronic Vermin Inc. exterminator dressed in a bright orange hazmat suit appears, aiming a poison gas gun at the riders.
-In the ride's early years, the exterminators would blast fog illuminated by green light, giving the riders the illusion of being sprayed with rat poison.
-The ride car makes a sharp turn to the left and begins to ascend the lift hill.
-Nearing the top of the hill, a spotlight reveals another exterminator animatronic standing on the left side of the track who calls for backup into his radio.
+The car is dispatched and passes by a large exhaust fan and a pair of large red eyes staring from a hole in the left wall.
+Continuing straight down a dark hallway, an animatronic exterminator dressed in a bright orange hazmat suit appears, aiming a poison gas gun at the riders.
+In the ride's earlier years, the exterminators would blast fog illuminated by green light, giving the riders the illusion of being sprayed with rat poison.
+The car makes a sharp turn to the left and begins to ascend the lift hill.
+Nearing the top of the hill, a spotlight reveals another exterminator animatronic standing on the left side of the track, who calls for backup into his radio.

-The car crests the top of the hill and makes another sharp turn to the left into a straightaway where another exterminator waits at the end of the hall and tries to blast the riders as the car makes a U-turn.
-Making another U-turn, the car rolls toward a large electrical transformer, which the car swerves away from with another hairpin turn.
-After navigating one more hairpin, the car passes under a sign reading "DANGER-BOILER ROOM".
-The car then makes a sharp left into the ride's first drop into a large boiler room, passing by a giant furnace.
+The car crests the top of the hill and makes a sharp turn to the left into a straightaway where another exterminator waits at the end of the hall and tries to blast the riders as the car makes a U-turn.
+Making another U-turn, the car rolls toward a large electrical transformer, which the car swerves away from with a hairpin turn.
+After navigating another hairpin turn, the car passes under a sign reading "Danger - Boiler Room".
+The car then makes a sharp left turn into the ride's first drop into a large boiler room, passing by a giant furnace.

 The car rises again making two more left turns into its biggest drop.
 The car ascends into a double-up and encounters another exterminator animatronic as it takes a left turn into another hallway.
-At the end of the hall is a large mirror that gives the riders the illusion of colliding with another car.
+At the end of the hall is a large mirror that creates an illusion of colliding with another car.
 As the car makes another U-turn, the spin lock mechanism on the car disengages, allowing the car to spin freely.
 The car spins out of control through three hairpin turns in pitch darkness before emerging at the gates of the giant furnace.
 The car enters the furnace illuminated by bright red lights, completing a wide turn, before exiting the furnace into a sudden dip and a final "bunny hop" hill.
-The car turns left into the final brake run, slowing down the car and re-locking the spinning mechanism.
-Rolling into the loading station, the riders disembark and exit into a hallway and re-emerge onto the midway from the left side of the ride building.
+The car turns left into the final brake run in the station, slowing down and re-locking the spinning mechanism.